BA (Hons) Photography

 One-off payment, monthly direct debits

 £4,500 per level

 BA (Hons) awarded by the University of Hertfordshire

 On the BA (Hons) Photography programme, you will complete a variety of creative assignments to develop your knowledge of the industry and refine your practical photography skills.

 Our tutors, who are all experienced photography professionals, will encourage you to experiment with your practical image-making in order to develop your individual style.
 You will also pursue the critical study of photographic history, theory, and contemporary practices.

 By the end of the course, you will have compiled an impressive photography portfolio, which will be crucial in developing your future career.

 All of our course materials are delivered online via our Study site and communication with your tutors and peers is asynchronous, allowing you the flexibility to study at times that suit you.

-Subject to minimum student enrolment numbers, you can choose from full-time, part-time or accelerated study modes on all BA (Hons) courses.
+Subject to minimum student enrolment numbers, you can choose from full-time, part-time or accelerated study modes on all BA (Hons) programmes.
 You can find out more about the different modes of study.